Quantum time dilation in a gravitational field: Model

 where

 is the coupling constant governing the strength of the atom-light interaction.

 Comparing the final Hamiltonian in Rindler coordinates

-with the simplified version of the Hamiltonian in post-Newtonian gravity (\ref{pn-hamiltonian-1}), one concludes that they are essentially the same.
-Therefore, we investigate spontaneous emission in a uniformly accelerating reference frame, and expect that the associated results will agree with a post-Newtonian gravitational analysis.
+with the simplified version of the Hamiltonian in Eq.~\eqref{pn-hamiltonian-1}, one concludes that they are the same.
+Therefore, we investigate spontaneous emission in a uniformly accelerating reference frame and expect that the associated results will agree with a post-Newtonian gravitational analysis.